Kpokc/bouquet/README.md

  ## About

 This project is made for people who likes development.
-Who have some experience or articles to share, or who is looking how to solve some specific IT problems.
+Who have some experience or articles to share, or who is looking how to solve some specific IT and development issues.
 This website is made with the personal experience of site owner who likes to share his own solution or solutions he has found during the development.
 For site owner and users it is good ability to build a strong IT community.
 It is designed to be responsive on all devices and easy to navigate for users and owner.